meg768/homebridge-my-tesla/README.md

 Before installing this plugin please concider the plugin https://www.npmjs.com/package/homebridge-tesla which was created by Nick Farina who also created Homebridge(!).
 Without his work this plugin would not be possible.

+A Swedish screen shot below but maybe explanatory.

 <br/>
 <img src="./images/bob.png" alt="bobdrawing" width="300"/>